Cvellle/Baseline-planning/README.md

 > The rest of the suite is unaffected.
 This is expected if that container is stopped or unreachable -- try again shortly, or check `docker compose logs people`.

 Bring it back with `docker compose start people`, then hit Retry in the panel.

+## Repo map

+    domain/    pure calculation logic (rates, units, rounding, roll-up) -- no browser, no server api/       one small server: seed data, REST endpoints, SSE for live updates people/    remote: employee register + rate history delivery/  remote: work breakdown + staffing grid shell/     host app: navigation, display currency, active user, loads people/delivery at runtime

+`people` and `delivery` both depend on `domain` (imported as a package) but never on each other.
+`shell` never imports either remote's source -- it only loads their built `remoteEntry.js` at runtime.